uppsaladatavetare/datavetenskap.nu.old/README.rst

 the content in form of text files (in reStructuredText_) and transform them into a static webpage using Pelican_.
-The main advantage of this approach is that we now get a site that anyone can contribute to in a controllable manner (contributions are done using pull requests that need to be merged by us).
+The main advantage of this approach is that we now get a site that anyone can contribute to in a controllable manner using a tool we all know (contributions are done using pull requests that need to be merged by us).

 .. _Pelican: http://docs.getpelican.com/en/stable/